Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 It came quickly.
 Her own drones were maintaining a perimeter, serving as warp-canceling emitters to keep their gravimetric signature below detection levels.
 It was precision work, but mostly easy; her role right now was to monitor.

 Liree was fully switched-on and focused.
 She snatched looks at him on occasion, when duties permitted.
-The launch was away, slowly making its way toward the Hunter installation…
+The launch was away, slowly making its way toward the Hunter installation...

 Intuition hit her.
-Suddenly, looking at Liree, the fervent devotion in all he did…she remembered some things she’d read, long ago.
+Suddenly, looking at Liree, the fervent devotion in all he did... she remembered some things she’d read, long ago.
 Put the pieces together.
 She understood.

 Alien, and unspeakable.
 So *strange* she didn’t know what to think about it.